Bayonne France is a super beautiful small city.

 Our stomachs, that were used to Spanish eating times, which are much later, were simply not hungry early enough.
 We did manage to find a good place to eat though.
 We visited Pitaya, who’s kitchen were still open.
 The food there was great and there was a lot of it!
 I love asian food in general and especially thai, as you might have noticed from my thailand posts.
 It was definitely a good decision to go there!

 I would have loved to try some more local food though, but that must be for another time.

 We took a stroll around the area and saw Paroisse Notre-Dame de l’Assomption, which is another big and beautiful church.
 We did not walk into this one, but it was quite impressive from the outside.

 The hipster area: Saint-Esprit

 I liked this area quite a lot.
-Besides of the city’s train station, which is an amazingly beautiful building, this area is filled with second hand stores and art of different kinds.
-In the streets, there were hanging different installations too, which contributed to a hipster feeling of this neighborhood.
+Besides the city’s train station, which is an amazingly beautiful building, this area is filled with second hand stores and art of different kinds.
+In the streets, there were hanging different installations too, which contributed to a hipster feeling in this neighborhood.

 I feel as if this part of the city has a lot of hidden gems, just waiting to be discovered.
 I would love to go back here one day and take the time to go to all of the small shops and narrow side-streets.